mhyee/mhyee.com/content/index.md

 program analysis, and the intersection of machine learning and programming languages.

-My hobbies and interests include listening to classical music and going to the symphony; watching and discussing basketball, movies, and TV; tinkering with my keyboards, dotfiles, and server; and enjoying tea.
+My hobbies include listening to classical music and going to the symphony;
+watching and discussing basketball, movies, and TV; tinkering with my keyboards, dotfiles, and server; and enjoying tea and coffee.

 [Meta]: https://about.meta.com/
 [mtia]: https://ai.meta.com/blog/next-generation-meta-training-inference-accelerator-AI-MTIA/